Damercy/Begin_Race/README.md

 Then click the **game.exe** file to start the game.
 >
 For modifications to the game files including changing FPS from the current 60FPS,or to add your own sound files/icons/image sprites or any change whatsoever, open the file **Game.py** in the downloaded repo and modify this **.py** file as required.
->
-Hope you like it!

 ## Additional Thoughts

->The project is incomplete in the sense that I plan on to make the following modifications in the near future:-
+The project is incomplete in the sense that I plan on to make the following modifications in the near future:-
 >  * Add background
 >  * Add complex crash functionality like fires & smoke
 >  * Add better sounds
 >  * Make it cool in ways I _can_ imagine in the future!

->
->
+Hope you like it!

-# _THANK YOU_
+## _THANK YOU!_

 [Gameplay Picture here]:https://github.com/Damercy/Begin_Race/blob/master/Screenshots/Gameplay.png
 [Menu_screen Picture here]:https://github.com/Damercy/Begin_Race/blob/master/Screenshots/Menu.png
 [Pause_screen Picture here]:https://github.com/Damercy/Begin_Race/blob/master/Screenshots/Pause.png
 [Crash_screen Picture here]:https://github.com/Damercy/Begin_Race/blob/master/Screenshots/Crashed.png